ssfsx17/ffpnp/Jobs/JobDetails/BlackMage.md

 - Flare (50 MP) (single/multi) - Intellect * Level * 2.5 fire damage.
 - Luminaire (50 MP) (single/multi) - Intellect * Level * 2.5 lightning damage.
 - Scourge (60 MP) (single/multi) - Intellect * Level * 2.5 non-elemental damage, and attempt to cause Sap status (6).
-- Tornado (25 MP) (single/multi) - Attempts to reduce the target to 10 HP, at -25 Magic Accuracy
+- Tornado (25 MP) (single/multi) - Attempts to reduce the target to 10 HP.
+If cast multi-targeted, then it is at -50 Magic Accuracy.
+This is considered a gravity effect.
 - Toxic (50 MP) (single/multi) - Intellect * Level * 2.5 poison damage, and attempts to cause Sap and Virus status (20).

 ### Black Magic T10